locmansueto/SNPSeekWithZKChartGH/Copy of README.md

 		template.zul	Page layout
 		banner.zul		Banner and menu page
 		footer.zul		Footer page
-		_*				files starting with _ are the corresponding decorators to apply the template to the pages
+		_*				files starting with _ are the corresponding containers to apply the template to the pages

 * README.md   this file